pachasaheb/InsuranceLabRepo/README.md

 		•Product Area [String Type] field display list of four options 'Policies', 'Billing', 'Claims', 'Reports' (using html ‘select’ and ‘options’ type attributes) and user can select any one of Product Area.
 		•Product Area is a mandatory field.
-    	At the End of page a reference link for 'List of Feature Requests' is present to navigate to FeatureRequestDetails Page.
+    	At the End of page a reference link for 'List of Feature Requests' is present to navigate to FeatureRequestDetails Page

 # Feature Request Application Details Page:
 	Entering all values and on clicking ‘Submit’ it will navigate to details page at url ‘http://127.0.0.1:5000 /FeatureRequestDeatils’ where all the feature request details are reflected in a table [built with jQuery data Table] which will have Sorting and Searching.

-# Tech Stack Requirements:
+# Stack/Application Details:
 	The following are requirements on the tech stack.
 This stack demonstrates mastery of tools our team favors.
 	•OS: Windows/Linux
 	•Server Side Scripting: Python (3.6.4)
 	•Server Framework: Flask (0.12.2)
-	•SqlAlchemy (1.2.2): For Reprioritizing the client priority and Persistingdetails we can choose following options of which SQL ORM has been preferred which is explained below *Create, Read, Update, and Delete using the SQL Object Relational Mapping:
-			•SQLAlchemy's full Object Relational Mapping (ORM) capabilities which allows one to think in terms of Python classes and objects instead of database tables and connections.
-			•We can insert data into our database by instantiating Python objects and passing them and also Sessions usage is preferable.
-		*Create, Read, Update, and Delete using the SQL Bulk Update:
-			•The basic purpose for bulk insert is to allow for keys/constraints to be suspended while a large amount of data is imported, which would be much quicker than a conventionalrecord-by-record/programmatic *Create, Read, Update, and Delete using the Raw SQL and Stored Procedures:
-			•The strings are long, and we'd have issues if we needed to insert double or single quotation marks in any of the fields,as we are already using both (double for the Python strings and single for the SQL strings).
-			•This code would become even messier if we were to start using dynamic values, if we needed to run more complicated queries, or if we were dealing with anything more complicated than our single-tabledatabase.
+	•SqlAlchemy (1.2.2): Solution Options for Reprioritization
+		1.SQL ORM: This has been implemented-ORM tools provide an object oriented query language.
+This allows application developers to focus on the object model and not to have to be concerned with the database structure or SQL semantics.
+		The ORM tool itself will translate the query language into the appropriate syntax for the database.
+		2.Using Stored Procedure: Stored procedures are compiled once and stored in executable form, so procedure calls are quick and efficient.
+Executable code is automatically cached and shared among users.
+This lowers memory requirements and invocation overhead.
+		3.Bulk Update: A feature which will record all the changes and will update in bulk which will reduce the detours to /from database.
 	•JavaScript: KnockoutJS (3.4.2): Knockout is a JavaScript library that which gives a simplified and dynamic Model-View- View Model binding pattern for all the UI elements in HTML.
 	•Testing: Unittest2 (1.1.0): Using Unittest in python test cases have been written to test positive and negative